Ar-Kareem/dir_diff/README.md

 ### Windows

-To use the application, download the latest release/zip, unzip it.
+To use the application on windows with no programming knowledge, simply download the latest release/zip, unzip it.
-Execute the `.exe` to run it
+Execute the `.exe` to run it.
+The `.exe` is not signed so your antivirus might block it.

 ### Other platforms